HMS Dulverton (M35)

 HMS Dulverton was a of the British Royal Navy, launched in 1982 and converted in 1997 into a patrol vessel.
 The ship was declared surplus to requirement and put on the MoD list for disposal in 2004.
-In 2008 she was bought by Lithuania, along with Cottesmore.
+In 2008 she was bought by Lithuania, along with HMS Cottesmore.

-Thales was awarded the prime contractorship to upgrade the vessels with a technologically advanced minehunting system, including the hull-mounted Sonar 2193 system, propulsion, command and control systems, and mine disposal systems.
-The ship entered service with the Lithuanian navy in 2011 as Kuršis.
+Thales was awarded the prime contractorship to upgrade the vessels with a technologically advanced mine-hunting system, including the hull-mounted Sonar 2193, mine-disposal, propulsion, and command and control systems.
+The ship entered service with the Lithuanian Navy in 2011 as M54 Kuršis.